JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ![image](https://user-images.githubusercontent.com/46716252/81373283-a4d80400-90fc-11ea-9ace-a5b44c5eb420.png)

 Select "Create New API Token".This downloads a kaggle.json file with the API tokens in it.
-We need to move this file to – ~/.kaggle/kaggle.json.
+This file needs to be moved to – ~/.kaggle/kaggle.json.

 **Note:** Please make sure to not share the tokens with anyone.
 These are secrets.